akhil-iitkgp/tour_App/README.md

 - **React:** The application is built using React, a JavaScript library for building user interfaces.
 - **useState Hook:** React's useState hook is employed for managing state within functional components, enabling dynamic updates to tour information based on user interactions.

+## Deployment
+This project is deployed and accessible online.
+Check it out [here](https://explore-more-travel.netlify.app/).